pbund/blog2/content/posts/2022-12-31-Big-list-commands.md

 -	term no mon   =>  turns it off, should also use no logging console at the same time, because it causes cpu interrupts which are cpu intensive
 -	sh context, env, inventory, diag are good cmds
 -	send log paul is great   =>  puts “%sys-2-logmsg: Message from 1(oldpaul): paul is great” in the logs, good way to annotate them
 -	send *   =>  send other logged in users a message
 -	send *   =>  from a terminal access server, send following cmds to all connected hosts, whether active or not (i.e. end, config t, <cmd>)
+- Logging
     - logging discriminator Foo msg-body includes starttext.*endtext   => define discriminator
     - logging buffered discriminator Foo 32768     => only log messages to buffer that match the discriminator
     - logging rate-limit console 1 except critical    => rate limit console messages to 1 per sec, except for critical and more important (lower) level msgs
     - ip access-list log-update threshold 1   => display log messages for each ACE (in an ACL) hit, as opposed to waiting for default 5 minutes, log acl
     - ip access-list logging interval 100        => one log-enabled ACE packet per 100 ms will be process-switched; limits the effects of ACL logging-induced process switching
 - term exec prompt timestamp   =>  display date/time/cpu on show cmds, in your current session
 -	line vty 0 15> exec prompt timestamp   =>  same thing, but permanently for all users
 -	term escape-character 3          => enable ctrl-c instead of ctrl-shift-6, just for this login session
 -	escape-character 3                  => on console/vty lines, enable ctrl-c instead of ctrl-shift-6 everytime you login